Wash-In Leptogenesis

 \textbf{Chemical equilibrium\,---\,} First, let us derive the equilibrium solution for the chemical potentials $\mu_i$ of all SM particle species in the presence of conserved primordial charges.
-To this end, we will regard $\left(\bm{\mu}\right)_i = \mu_i$ as a vector in a 16-dimensional vector space whose index $i$ runs in the following order over the 16 individual fields that make up the particle content of the SM,
+Our conventions and notation in this subsection will closely follow the discussion in~\cite{Domcke:2020kcp}.
+We will regard $\left(\bm{\mu}\right)_i = \mu_i$ as a vector in a 16-dimensional vector space whose index $i$ runs in the following order over the 16 individual fields that make up the particle content of the SM,

 At each given temperature, $\bm{\mu}$ is subject to $M + N = 16$ constraint equations, where $M$ is the number of linearly independent SM interactions in chemical equilibrium $I$ and $N$ the number of linearly independent conserved charges $C$,